wcfrobert/wthisj/README.md

-**Nuance #6: What Happens At Corner Columns With Skewed Principal Axes?**
+**Nuance #5: What Happens At Corner Columns With Skewed Principal Axes?**

 In order for the flexural formulas - and by extension the ACI 318 punching formula - to be applicable, the sections MUST be in its principal orientation.
 An alternative perspective is to say that the applied moment vector **M** must be resolved into components of the principal axes.

 $$\sigma =M_xc_y/I_x +M_y c_x / I_y \Rightarrow \mbox{ this formula is only applicable if } I_{xy}=0$$

 For most symmetrical geometries, the principal axes is simply the horizontal (X) and vertical (Y) axes and no rotation is needed.
 However, there are sections - such as an L shape - that have slanted principal axes.
 This is sometimes referred to as **unsymmetric bending**.
-In short, a section under unsymmetric bending can only guarantee equilibrium when the bi-axial moment is applied with respect to the principal axes.
+In short, unsymmetric bending can only guarantee equilibrium when the bi-axial moment is applied with respect to the principal axes.

 In the figure below, I have a corner column subjected to the exact same loading condition.

 <p align="center"><img src="./doc/theory14.png" width="100%"></p>

 On the left, we apply moment about the non-principal Y axes.
 Notice how the entire right face of the column has the same stress.
 This makes sense as those fibers have the same $c_x$ distance.
 Unfortunately, the resulting stress field is NOT in equilibrium.

 On the right, we first resolve the moment into components of the principal axes $(x_p, y_p)$, and then apply the punching shear stress formula about these rotated local axes.
 Notice how much higher the the shear stress is!

 To check if a critical shear section is in its principal orientation, first calculate its product moment of inertia, then calculate the necessary rotation required to get to the principal orientation: